This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 It’s important to understand that risk factors are not signs or symptoms of cerebral palsy.
 For example, a baby born prematurely isn’t a symptom of the disorder like spastic movements are.
 Risk factors are simply factors that may be associated with cerebral palsy.

 The more risk factors a baby has, the greater their chances of developing cerebral palsy.
 However, not every baby that develops cerebral palsy has many or all risk factors.
-Some risk factors like prematurity appear to be more important than others.
+Some risk factors, like prematurity, appear more important than others.

 Furthermore, risk factors are also not causes of cerebral palsy.
 For instance, cerebral palsy can be caused by brain damage, but a difficult delivery and oxygen loss during delivery are risk factors that can lead to brain damage.